-Serious crash at Redvale north of Auckland
+Serious crash at Redvale, north of Auckland

 A motorist is fighting for their life and another is badly hurt after a serious crash north of Auckland.

-Emergency services were called to East Coast Rd, Redvale, about 2.40pm.
+Emergency services were called to the two vehicle head-on crash on East Coast Rd, Redvale, about 2.40pm.

-According to St John one person has been taken to Auckland City Hospital in a critical condition while another has been transported there in a serious condition.
+A Fire and Emergency New Zealand (FENZ) spokesman said one person had been trapped in each vehicle and both had to be freed by firefighters.

 Advertisement

+According to St John, one person has been taken to Auckland City Hospital in a critical condition and another has been transported there in a serious condition.

-Four St Johns vehicles attended the crash.
+Four St John's vehicles attended the crash.

 The road is closed and diversions are in place.